USATC S100 Class: Use after the Second World War

-After the Second World War, SNCF bought 77 S100's and designated them class 030TU.
-Jugoslovenske železnice (Yugoslav State Railways) bought many S100's and designated them class 62.
+After the Second World War, SNCF bought 77 S100s and designated them class 030TU.
+Jugoslovenske železnice (Yugoslav State Railways) bought many S100s and designated them class 62.
 In the 1950s JŽ assembled more examples bringing the number of class 62 to 129.
-The Hellenic State Railways in Greece acquired 20 S100's and designated them class Δα (Delta-alpha). Österreichische Bundesbahnen in Austria acquired 10 and designated them class 989.
+The Hellenic State Railways in Greece acquired 20 S100s and designated them class Δα (Delta-alpha). Österreichische Bundesbahnen in Austria acquired 10 and designated them class 989.
 Ferrovie dello Stato in Italy acquired four and designated them class 831.

 Several were sold into industrial use in the US, including to Georgia Power and Oklahoma Gas & Electric.

-The Oranje-Nassau Mijnen, a coal mining company in The Netherlands acquired two S100's (USATC 4389 and 1948)and numbered them ON-26 (Davenport 2533) and ON-27 (Davenport 2513) respectively.
-The ON-26 survived the scrapyard and was sold to the museum railway Stoomtrein Goes-Borsele.
+The Oranje-Nassau Mijnen, a coal mining company in The Netherlands acquired two S100s, former USATC no.s 4389 (Davenport 2533) and 1948 (Davenport 2513), and renumbered them ON-26 and ON-27 respectively.
+ON-26 remains preserved on the Stoomtrein Goes-Borsele tourist railway.

-Other S100's entered British industrial use with the National Coal Board, Longmoor Military Railway, Austin Motor Company and others.
+Other S100s entered British industrial use with the National Coal Board, Longmoor Military Railway, Austin Motor Company and others.

-China acquired about 20 S100's, designating them class XK2.
+China acquired about 20 S100s, designating them class XK2.
 In 1946, Egyptian State Railways bought eight and numbered them 1151–1158.
 The UK War Department loaned six to Palestine Railways.
 In 1946 PR bought two of these, both of which subsequently entered the stock of Israel Railways in 1948.

 Iraqi State Railways bought five, designated them Class SA, and gave them fleet numbers 1211–1215.
 All five were Davenport-built examples.
 At least two were still in service in March 1967: 1211 at Basrah and 1214 as the station pilot at Baghdad West.